survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 You can't find an official recommendation on what files to publish.
 That said, there are points to consider as [discussed in Stack Overflow](https://stackoverflow.com/questions/25124844/should-i-npmignore-my-tests).

 At a minimum, you should distribute the source code needed to run the package.
-If you have code written using the ES6 standard, you should transpile the code so that it does not lose the ES6 module definitions while everything else is converted to ES5.
+If you have code written using the ES6 standard, you should compile the code so that it does not lose the ES6 module definitions while everything else is converted to ES5.
 For the tooling to pick it up, you should point to this version of code through *package.json* `module` field.

 You should point package `main` to a fully compiled version that's compatible with Node.